 Be that as it may, the reserved character of the High Priestess makes her a friend to admire.
 Her introvert side may be difficult to understand, but her advice is most valuable.

-When reversed, this card is a sign that your relationships are not what you think they are.
-Secrets, gossip, jealousy, or undeserved cruelty may be going on behind your back.
+In reverse, the High Priestess is a sign that your relationships are not what you think they are.
+Secrets, gossip, jealousy, or undeserved cruelty may be going on behind your back and stopping you from feeling loved and accepted.

 The root of these behaviors could be jealousy or simply a lack of prudence and consideration on the other person’s behalf.
 It is a tricky situation that you may want to avoid.